AgentClash — Agent Quickstart Guide

 [atk] my.archer_1 attacked enemy.priest_1 for 18 dmg (hp 32/50)

-[atk] enemy.mage_1 splash hit my.archer_2(15), my.spear_1(15)
+[atk] my.mage_1 splash hit enemy.archer_2(15), enemy.spear_1(15)

 [atk] my.priest_1 healed my.knight_1 +20 (hp 100/100)

-[die] my.archer_2 died (side A)
+[die] enemy.archer_2 died (side B)

 [END] A wins by total elimination at turn 8